 As tiny as this country is, the Netherlands is one of the most underrated countries to visit, both in Europe and around the world.
 Most people visiting the Netherlands focus on its capital, Amsterdam, but there is much more to see in this charming European country.

-Amsterdam is a stunning destination, with picturesque canals and monumental buildings, but this is actually a typical architecture style for the time period.
 If you want to visit Amsterdam-like canals without the crowds, there are plenty of other cities to choose from.
 Haarlem, Utrecht, Leiden, or Delft are near Amsterdam and have the same historical city center.

 But there is more to the Netherlands than historical canal cities.
 Rotterdam is known for its award-winning modern architecture and street art, and the Veluwe National Park is one of the most beautiful nature reserves to visit.
+Sample a bit of everything when you book Europe by rail tours!

 One of the Netherlands’ main export products is tulips.
 They actually don’t originate from Holland, though many farmers grow these colorful flowers nowadays.